arqex/react-datetime/README.md

 ## Usage

-[React](https://reactjs.org/) and [date-fns](https://date-fns.org/) are peer dependencies for react-datetime.
-These dependencies are not installed along with react-datetime automatically, but your project needs to have them installed in order to make the datepicker work.
+[React](https://reactjs.org/) is a peer dependency for react-datetime.
+It is not installed along with react-datetime automatically, but your project needs to have it installed in order to make the datepicker work.
 You can then use the datepicker like in the example below.

-**Note:** [date-fns](https://github.com/date-fns/date-fns) v2 is required.
+**Note:** [date-fns](https://github.com/date-fns/date-fns) v2 is an internal dependency of the component.
+This means `dateFormat` and `timeFormat` must be supported in v2.
+Feel free to use whatever version of date stuff you want outside of this component.

+**Note 2:** The latest versions of @nateradebaugh/react-datetime only support controlled components.
+This means you need a `value` and `onChange` prop for the picker to work as expected!

 ```js
 import DateTime from "@nateradebaugh/react-datetime";